Guidelines for making an application

 Individual applicants must fill in the application under their own names.

-If the applicant is a working group, the members of the group must elect a leader to submit the application in his/her/their own name.
+If the applicant is a working group, the members of the group must elect a leader to submit the application in the name of that person.
 You may also give your working group a name.
+We recommend that you familiarise yourself with the ethical codes of conduct in different fields.

 If the applicant is an organisation with a with a Finnish business ID, a leader must be selected for the project.